Wissahickon High School: Wissahickon Marching Unit

 Third place bronze finalist and "Most Improved" award in 2019 for the Independence A Division Cavalcade of Bands State Championships.

 Jazz At Wissahickon

-Wissahickon has had a jazz band since 1926 and is currently under direction of Michael Hood.
-The focal points of the jazz department are One O’clock and Two O’clock.
-The names were acquired after Neil Slator, former director of the North Texas One O’clock Lab Band, was a guest director for PMEA all state jazz band, which was held at Wissahickon in the 1990s.
+Wissahickon has had a jazz band since 1926 and is currently under the direction of Margaret Oswald.
+The focal points of the jazz department are the One O’clock and Two O’clock Bands.
+The names were acquired after Neil Slator, former director of the North Texas One O’clock Lab Band, was a guest director for PMEA all state jazz band, which was held at Wissahickon in the late 1990s.

-Today Wissahickon’s jazz department consists of two big bands, two jazz combos, a Gypsy Jazz Ensemble, a Trad Jazz ensemble, a Brass Band, and a subway band.
+Today Wissahickon's jazz department consists of two big bands, two jazz combos, a Gypsy Jazz Ensemble, a Trad Jazz ensemble, a Brass Band, and a subway band.